-We identified a material weakness in the design of our controls over the collection and remittance of sales taxes, as well as the accurate recording of our sales tax obligations in the financial statements.
-This material weakness remains unremediated as of March 31, 2024.
+We During 2023, we identified a material weakness in the design of our controls over the collection and remittance of sales taxes, as well as the accurate recording of our sales tax obligations in the financial statements.
+This material weakness remains unremediated as of March 31, 2024 June 30, 2024.
 Management is taking steps to remediate this material weakness (see "Remediation Efforts to Address Material Weakness" below for details).